kkumykova/snowflake/intro-to-snowflake-and-aws.md

 **What is a data-warehouse?**

+A data warehouse is a type of data management system used for the analysis and reporting of structured ans semi-structured data from multiple sources.

+## Traditional Solutions for Data Warehouse:
+- SQL Server
+- PostgreSQL
+- MySQL

+## Cloud Data Warehouses
+- Snowflake
+- BigQuery (Google Cloud)
-Snowflake - a cloud data warehouse.
-Other CDWs: BigQuery (Google Cloud), Redshift (Amazon Cloud)
+- Redshift (Amazon Cloud)

+## Other Options
+- AWS Athena
+- Hadoop Hive